apache/cordova-registry-web/README.md

 ### Replicate remote databases
 If you want to see actual plugins and download counts when you are working locally, you will have to replicate the remote dbs.
 This could take a while as they are large.
 An alternative to replicating is to publish plugins locally for testing purposes.

 Note: We are in the process of moving over form IrisCouch to Cloudant.
-IrisCouch seems to have better replication support.
+Iris Couch seems to have better replication support.
+Replicate from either.

 * IrisCouch

 ```bash
 curl -X POST -d '{"source":"http://cordova.iriscouch.com/registry", "target":"http://localhost:5984/registry"}' http://localhost:5984/_replicate -H "Content-Type: application/json"
 ```
+and
 ```bash
 curl -X POST -d '{"source":"http://cordova.iriscouch.com/downloads", "target":"http://localhost:5984/downloads"}' http://localhost:5984/_replicate -H "Content-Type: application/json"
 ```
+or
 * Cloudant

 ```bash
 curl -X POST -d '{"source":"http://apachecordova.cloudant.com/registry", "target":"http://localhost:5984/registry"}' http://localhost:5984/_replicate -H "Content-Type: application/json"
 ```
+and
 ```bash
 curl -X POST -d '{"source":"http://apachecordova.cloudant.com/downloads", "target":"http://localhost:5984/downloads"}' http://localhost:5984/_replicate -H "Content-Type: application/json"
 ```

+### Potential Errors
-Note: A possible error may be that you don't have a local `_replicate` db.
+A possible error may be that you don't have a local `_replicate` db.
 You can create one with:
 ```bash
 curl -X PUT http://localhost:5984/_replicate
 ```